EvolvingLMMs-Lab/LongVA/README.md

     🌐 <a href="XXX" target="_blank">Blog</a> | 📃 <a href="XXX" target="_blank">Paper</a> | 🤗 <a href="https://huggingface.co/collections/lmms-lab/longva-667538e09329dbc7ea498057" target="_blank">Hugging Face</a> | 🎥 <a href="XXX" target="_blank">Demo</a>
 </p>

-Long context capability can *zero-shot transfer* from language to vision.
+Long context capability can **zero-shot transfer** from language to vision.

-LongVA can process up to 2000 frames or over 200K visual tokens.
+LongVA can process **2000** frames or over **200K** visual tokens.
 It achieves state-of-the-art performance on Video-MME among 7B models.

 ## Installation